 Sure, you can move around freely and express yourself with hand gestures and head movements, but no one can actually see your face or see the nuances our brains pick up when someone is holding their shoulders just a tad lower than usual.
 Upcoming platforms like Spatial present your actual human face on a virtual avatar, and the difference couldn't be more noticeable.
 While these projected faces can look a bit odd at first, there's no denying they're considerably more effective than the current environment of Zoom meetings and crappy video cameras.

-This one might be a bit further out than the PSVR 2, but there's still hope that this patent from Sony shows that it's been worked on for some time and could very well be implemented in a future PSVR release.
-Having facial tracking means playing with your friends the next Call of Duty in VR could feel far more like an actual experience, as you'll clearly be able to see what they're thinking even before they say it.
+This one might be a bit further out than PS5 VR, but there's still hope that this patent from Sony shows that it's been worked on for some time and could very well be implemented in a future PSVR release.
+Having facial tracking means playing with your friends during Call of Duty in VR could feel far more like an actual experience, as you'll clearly be able to see what they think even before they say it.

 While the above video showcases Facebook's Oculus face tracking prototypes from a year ago, it shows that this technology is far more along than some might have supposed.
-By the time the PSVR 2 actually releases, this technology will be even further along in development and likely far easier to implement into actual games.
+By the time the PS5 VR actually releases, this technology will be further developed and likely far easier to implement into actual games.
 Like finger tracking, this isn't necessary for the VR experience, but it goes a long, long way in making it feel significantly more real.